academic-initiative/documentation/academic-initiative/how-to/How-to-nominate-your-institution-to-the-IBM-Academic-Initiative/readme.md

-# How to nominate your institution for access to IBM SkillsBuild Software Downloads
+# How to nominate your institution for access to IBM SkillsBuild Technology Access

-**Objective:** The purpose of this guide is to walk you through the steps to be followed when nominating an academic institution to IBM SkillsBuild Software Downloads.
+**Objective:** The purpose of this guide is to walk you through the steps to be followed when nominating an academic institution to IBM SkillsBuild Technology Access.

 **Estimated time:**
 5 – 10 minutes (registration)
 7 – 10 business days (estimated time for review)

-## Step 1: Open the [IBM SkillsBuild Software Downloads](https://ibm.com/academic) website in a web browser.
+## Step 1: Open the [IBM SkillsBuild Technology Access](https://ibm.com/academic) website in a web browser.
 <br />

 ![Step 1](images/step1n.png)